1304–1305 conclave

-Rome was in disorder due to the ongoing conflict between the Colonna and the Orsini.
-As soon as Holy Week was over, to escape the violence, Benedict XI withdrew to Perugia, where he died that summer, probably of dysentery.
-The protracted papal conclave held from 10 or 17 July 1304 to 5 June 1305 in Perugia elected non-cardinal Raymond Bertrand de Got as Pope Clement V. At the time of his election de Got was Archbishop of Bordeaux, and thus a subject of Edward I, King of England (who had recently conquered Normandy), although he was a childhood friend of Philip IV of France ("the Fair").
-Clement V's decision to relocate the papacy to France was one of the most contested issues in the papal conclave, 1314–1316 following his death, during which the minority of Italian cardinals were unable to engineer the return of the papacy to Rome.
+The 1304–1305 papal conclave was initiated after the death of Pope Benedict XI in July 1304.
+It took place in Perugia, the city in which Benedict XI had died, and proved to be a protracted affair.
+It ran from 10 or 17 July 1304 to 5 June 1305, and ultimately elected the non-cardinal Raymond de Got as Pope Clement V. At the time of his election, de Got was the archbishop of Bordeaux and thus a subject of King Edward I of England (who had recently conquered Normandy), although he was a childhood friend of King Philip IV of France ("the Fair").
+Pope Clement V's decision to relocate the papacy to France was one of the most contested issues in the conclave following his 1314 death, during which the minority of Italian cardinals were unable to engineer the return of the papacy to Rome.
 This immediately preceded the beginning of the Avignon Papacy.

 Cardinal electors

-Rome was in disorder due to the ongoing conflict between the Colonna and the Orsini.
-As soon as Holy Week was over, to escape the violence, Benedict XI withdrew to Perugia, where he died that summer, probably of dysentery.
+In 1304, Rome was in disorder due to the ongoing conflict between the Colonna and the Orsini.
+As soon as Holy Week was over, Benedict XI withdrew to Perugia to escape the violence; he died in Perugia that summer, probably of dysentery.
 As the Curia had accompanied the Pope, the conclave was held in the city where he died.

 Of the 19 living cardinals, only 15 were present in the conclave.
 Exactly 10 of these, constituting the minimum two-thirds necessary, voted for Bertrand de Got, who became Clement V. Two other cardinals, Giacomo and Pietro Colonna (uncle and nephew), had been deposed by Pope Boniface VIII and were thus ineligible to participate in the election; their cardinalates were subsequently restored by Clement V.